skaviouz/lobber/README.md

  * in windows7 run 'cmd' (control prompt)
  - - type 'cd c:/aProject/lobber/dist/run.bat' given if you extract zip to 'c:/aProject/lobber'
  - - type 'java -Dsun.java2d.noddraw=true -jar lobber.jar tv.sonis.lobber.LobberToolApplication

-TODO: double check if it's -jar or if I should use -cp and include jar in path to run the agr for what to run
-TODO: -jar runs what ever is inside the manefeist.md file...